 Next, go to the Church of Mae de Deus in Saligao or Mother of God Church.
 It was built in 1873 amidst picturesque surroundings of the Goan countryside.
 Its Gothic spires and pristine white walls remind me of a fairytale castle.

 If you are doing a 5 days trips then have another swim in the sea before saying goodbye to the Goa.

 In case if you are spending a week in Goa then you can do followings.

-Go to Dudhsagar waterfalls in morning.
-It is India’s second highest waterfall and water falling here looks white like milk.
+Go to Dudhsagar waterfalls in the morning.
+It is India’s second-highest waterfall and water falling here looks white like milk.
 Hence the name Dudh(Milk) Sagar(Sea).